jhnwu3/BioNetGMMFit/README.md

 is defined in the file, which defines the true set of rate constants as "0.27678, 0.837, 0.44, 0.04, 0.30".

 ### *Time Inputs* <a name="tim"></a>
-Make sure to list your the times for time evolutions in time_steps.csv rowwise.
+Make sure to list your times for time evolutions in time_steps.csv rowwise.
 For a single time evolution, only two time points, the end and start time of your evolution interval, is needed in the file.

 However, especially in the nonlinear case where multiple time points and samples may be beneficial, simply list out each of the times evolved for rowwise, as shown below.
     0